Brian M. Maloney

-- Obtaining an acquittal of a former Marine who was charged with homicide by negligent use of a vehicle
+- Obtaining an acquittal of a retired Marine who was charged with homicide by negligent use of a vehicle

 - Obtaining acquittals for multiple clients in high-profile criminal cases throughout northeast Wisconsin

-- He previously served on the St. John the Baptist Board of Education and was co-chair of the St. John the Baptist Building Committee.
+- Past member of St. John the Baptist Board of Education and co-chair of the St. John the Baptist Building Committee.

-- He also served on the Board of Directors of the Wisconsin Association for Justice from 2003 to 2009.
+- Board of Directors of the Wisconsin Association for Justice – 2003 to 2009.

 - University of Wisconsin – B.B.A.
 1981